stan-davies/graphics-experiment/README.md

 - So for now,
 + Iron out bugs in the segment splitting, including that occasional segfault.
 + Iron out the issues in view detection.
-+ Motion doesn't work quite right, also add collision detection.
++ Make collision detection work consistently.
 + Make viewer emit light, so vertex distance is mapped onto brightness.

 - Possible extensions: